Ryan Baldacchino: Career

-Gretna arrived in style to the SPL breaking all records on their way and many players staying loyal to Gretna turning away potential big money moves on the way.

 The season 2007–08 was to be Gretna's last year as a club as they bowed out at the top when owner Brooks Mileson took ill in late February.
 Baldacchino was given squad number 7 and played against Rangers and Celtic that season as Gretna struggled to cope with life in the top flight.
 They were relegated at the end of the season.

 Baldacchino transferred to VPL club Altona Magic in May 2008 and one year later he signed for New South Wales Premier League outfit Bonnyrigg White Eagles.
 Before moving to Forest Hill Milford United on a free transfer, and Hume City also a free transfer.
+He is yet to make a first-team appearance after 13 years at the club.